-This is an All-Inclusive price for your surgery and includes the full cost of your procedure including your £100.00 consultation which is credited against the cost of your surgery.
+This is an All-Inclusive set price for this surgery and includes the full cost of your procedure including your £100.00 consultation which is credited against the cost of your surgery.

 The cost of your surgery includes:

-As of 2017 we no longer provide Cosmetic Financing for Aesthetic Surgery.
-When considering this surgery, we like to ensure the cost of your procedure is both transparent and clear to understand.
-The cost outlined above is fully inclusive of your completed procedure with no additional costs.
+We do not provide Cosmetic Financing for this Surgery.
+When considering this surgery, we like to ensure the cost of your treatment is both transparent and clear to understand.
+The cost outlined above is fully inclusive of your completed procedure with no hidden costs.

 During the initial consultation, you will be asked to look in a mirror and point out exactly what you would like to see improved.
 This will help our plastic surgeon to understand your expectations and determine how they can realistically be achieved.